PolePole Higashi-Nakano

 PolePole Higashi-Nakano (ポレポレ東中野, Porepore Higashi Nakano) is a mini theater in Higashi-Nakano, Nakano, Tokyo, Japan.
 The theater's name, "PolePole," means "slowly, slowly" in Swahili.
 It has 1 screen and 96 seats.

 History

 The movie theater "BOX Higashi Nakano", which preceded PolePole Higashi-Nakano, closed on April 25, 2003, due to contractual issues between the operating company and the building owner.

-After that, the building owner publicly solicited a new manager, and on September 6, 2003, it reopened as PolePole Higashi-Nakano with Takahiro Otsuki as the manager.
+After that, the building owner publicly solicited a new manager, and the management right was obtained by Seiichi Motohashi's company PolePole Times.
+On September 6, 2003, the theater reopened as PolePole Higashi-Nakano with Takahiro Otsuki as the manager.

+In 2018, Takahiro Otsuki established a new company PolePole Higashi-Nagano and the company acquired the management right from PolePole Times.

 Summary

 PolePole Higashi-Nakano is the only movie theater in Nakano.

 It mainly screens documentary films, which were a feature of BOX Higashi Nakano, as well as self-distributed works and feature films by young directors.
 One of the biggest hits screened at PolePole Higashi-Nakano is Life Is Fruity.